 If you’re getting tired of the all-white living room trend, you’ll be delighted to know that bold and bright are back in style.
 Colors like mustard yellow, hunter green, terracotta red, burnt orange, and dusty rose are making a splash in home décor trends again.
 You can go full retro by painting an accent wall avocado green and bring a bright blue couch.
 Pair it with mustard yellow accent chairs, and keep other decorative items and furniture subtle.
 If you don’t want to commit to a retro palette, consider using some mustard yellow velvet throw pillows or a deep green lampshade to add a 70s vibe to your home.

 If the idea of wallpaper makes you cringe, you’re probably not aware of the wallpaper designs common today.
 Wallpaper was ubiquitous in the 70s, and it’s often found in outdated homes.
 But you can find graphic wallpapers that make the room pop but don’t make your home look like it was decorated 50 years ago.
+Another option to consider is photo wallpaper.
 From oversized floral wallpaper to geometric patterns, using wallpaper is a great way to add a new personality to any room.

 Rattan or wicker